fathomssen/redtimer/README.Ubuntu.md

 source /opt/qt56/bin/qt56-env.sh
 ```

-Then, you can follow the build instructions from the README.md file.
+Then, you can follow the build instructions from the [main README](README.md).

 ### Ubuntu 16.04 ###